 Resolved, Shareholders request that our board of directors undertake such steps as may be necessary to permit written consent by shareholders entitled to cast the minimum number of votes that would be necessary to authorize the action at a meeting at which all shareholders entitled to vote thereon were present and voting.
-This written consent is to be consistent with giving shareholders the fullest power to act by written consent in accordance with applicable law.
+This written consent is to be consistent with applicable law and consistent with giving shareholders the fullest power to act by written consent consistent with applicable law.
 This includes shareholder ability to initiate any topic for written consent consistent with applicable law.